asehmi/fastapi-wrapper-apiness/README.md

 - It can be useful for mocking data sources in CI/CD testing pipelines
 - To experiment with [FastAPI](https://fastapi.tiangolo.com/), which has garnered a lot of attention and enterprise adoption (e.g. Microsoft)

+## Value of SQL Model DBs to OE?

+- Command line tooling lends itself to pipeline batch automation working with model bases
+- Use a standard, performant and scaleable data format and query language
+- Portable across multiple device form factors and operating systems
+- Easily shareable locally, in the cloud and edge data networks
+- Much better for data analytics and vizualization, e.g. direct connectors in Power BI & Tableau
+- Ability to store multiple model bases in a single SQL database, e.g. multiple scenarios or model vintages
+- Easy to export data to multiple target formats from a SQL DB using commonly available tools and programming languages
+- Can be used to augment model data exports from OE's Online Global Economic Model (SkyMod) API

 ---